iLert/docs/integrations/icinga.md

 seoTitle: 'iLert: Icinga Integration for Alerting | Incident Response | Uptime'
 date: '2020-05-19T04:02:05.000Z'
 weight: 1
-description: The iLert Icinga Integration helps you to easily connect iLert with Icinga.
+description: The ilert Icinga Integration helps you to easily connect ilert with Icinga.
 ---

 # Icinga Integration

-With the iLert Icinga Notification Plugin, you can easily integrate Icinga with iLert and extend your existing Icinga with advanced alerting by SMS, phone calls, and push notifications as well as on-call schedules.
+With the ilert Icinga Notification Plugin, you can easily integrate Icinga with ilert and extend your existing Icinga with advanced alerting by SMS, phone calls, and push notifications as well as on-call schedules.

 ## System requirements <a href="#requirements" id="requirements"></a>